WalletConnect/walletconnect-docs/docs/api/sign/wallet-usage.md

 #### Responding to Session Requests

 Responding to session requests is very similar to sending session requests.
 See dApp usage on how sending session requests works.
 All custom session requests requires a request class **and** response class to be created that matches the `params` field type in the custom session request.
-C# is a staticly typed language, so these types must be given whenever you do a session request (or do any querying for session requests).
+C# is a statically typed language, so these types must be given whenever you do a session request (or do any querying for session requests).

 Currently, **WalletConnectSharp does not automatically assume the object type for `params` is an array**.
 This is very important, since most EVM RPC requests have `params` as an array type. **Use `List<T>` to workaround this**.
 For example, for `eth_sendTransaction`, use `List<Transaction>` instead of `Transaction`.

-Newtonsoft.Json is used for JSON serialization/deserialization, therefor you can use Newtonsoft.Json attributes when defining fields in your request/response classes.
+Newtonsoft.Json is used for JSON serialization/deserialization, therefore you can use Newtonsoft.Json attributes when defining fields in your request/response classes.

 ##### Building a Response type